isomerpages/nlb-photo-exhibition-chi/_places-of-power-and-worship/0-seats-of-power.md

 breadcrumb: Seats of Power
 collection_name: places-of-power-and-worship
 ---
-Contrary to the common belief that Singapore was a quiet fishing town before the 19th century, studies have shown that the history of Singapore could be traced back to at least the 14th century, where a flourishing trading settlement already existed.
-Strategically situated on maritime trade routes, Singapore was ruled by a number of rulers, including Parameswara, the Malacca Sultanate and Johor Sultanate, before the British arrived and made Singapore a trading post, followed by a colony in the 19th century.
+Singapore’s past kingdoms and empires have left their marks on the island over its 700 years of history.
+However, with development after the arrival of the British in the early 19th century, the traces of pre-colonial rulers were mostly lost.

-While the Malay royalty continued to reside at lavish palaces in Singapore during the 19th century, the British also established their presence by building a Government House on Bukit Larangan (Forbidden Hill), which was exclusive to the royalty in the past.
-The Government House was the residence of colonial governors until the 1850s, where the House was demolished to construct an artillery fort, and the hill was renamed Fort Canning Hill, which remains an important landmark in Singapore today.
+The ancient palace grounds Bukit Larangan (‘Forbidden Hill’ in Malay, now Fort Canning Hill) had long been exclusive to the royalty and was a symbol of power.
+Sir Stamford Raffles built a bungalow on the hill in 1822, which eventually became Government House – the official residence of colonial governors.
+A new Government House was erected in the vicinity of Orchard Road in 1869.
+Meanwhile, the Malay royalty resided in Singapore at the Istana (‘palace’ in Malay) in Kampong Glam.
+Being seats of authority or royal households, these buildings were remarkable in both architectural features and historical significance.
 <p></p>
 ![---](/images/partition.jpg)